oci-landing-zones/oci-cis-landingzone-quickstart/DEPLOYMENT-GUIDE.md

 A stack is the ORM term for a Terraform configuration and provide an isolated scope for Terraform state.
 A Stack manages one and only Terraform configuration.
 Therefore, for managing multiple Landing Zone configurations, use multiple stacks, one for each configuration.

-Regardless of the chosen method (zip file or GitLab) **an ORM Stack must not be contain any state file or *.terraform* folder in Terraform working folder.
+Regardless of the chosen method (zip file or GitLab) **an ORM Stack must not contain any state file or *.terraform* folder in Terraform working folder.

 For more ORM information, please see https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm.